GraceNgugi/Udacity-Ford-GoBike-Data-Visualization/README.md

 7. Changed the age datatype from float to int.

-## Summary of Findings
+## Questions for Analysis

 Univariate Exploration

-Variable distribution.

-1. Most users are subscribers and not customers.
-2. In terms of gender most users are males.
+1. What is the gender distribution?

+2. Checking the distribution of the trip duration in seconds.

+3. What is the distribution of the users ages?

-3. Most users are not enrolled in the trip program according to the distribution of the bike share users on all Trips.
+4. What is the distribution of the bike share users on all Trips?

-4. Most users spend less than 30 minutes for a trip.
-5. The age distribution is left skewed
+5. What is the distribution for user Type?

+6. What is the distribution of the trip duration in minutes?

 Bivariate Exploration

-1. The user-type customer go for longer trip compared to a subscriber.
-2. The trip duration decrease with an increase in age.
+1. How long is the duration of the trip for each gender in minutes?

+2. How long is the duration of the trip for each user-type in minutes?

+3. Check the user distribution depending on their age and gender.

+4. Check the user distribution depending on their age and user-type.

 Multivariate Exploration

-1. Males have shorter bike trips as compared to other gender.
-2. There is a negative correletaion between member birth year and age.
+1. Explore the relationship between start day of the week, gender and trip-durations (in minutes).

+2. What is the correlation between specific numeric variables in the forgobike dataset?

+3. Explore the relationship between age, gender and trip-durations (in minutes).

 ## Key Insights for Presentation